Imshad18/Daily_progress/README.md

 Learned about various tools that MITRE has provided, Solved a Blue team CTF (enjoyed it)
 Also my rank now is 10108 on tryhackme

+#1-2-25
+Finally in the top 10k on TryHackMe
+Learned about awesome malware analysis tools like Abuse.ch (a whole suite of awesome platforms), PhishTool, Cisco Talos Intelligence 🔥
+And hands on lab to analyze and triage 3 suspicious email attachments.